Clinical Therapist Part Time, Temporary Jobs at Columbus College of Art and Design

 QUALIFICATIONS:

-• Are licensed or license-eligible in the state of Ohio to practice as an LPC, LSW, MFT, or psychologist.
-Please consult Ohio counselor/social worker/MFT or psychology boards for licensing information.
+- Are licensed or license-eligible in the state of Ohio to practice as an LPC, LSW, MFT, or psychologist.
+Please consult Ohio counselor/social worker/MFT or psychology board for licensing information.

 PREFERRED QUALIFICATIONS: